 In simple language, there will be a lot more black faces in Television commercials.

 Black spending power is forecast to reach as much as 1.1 Trillion by 2017 and some even more aggressive sampling suggesting it will top 1.5 Trillion as early as 2015.

 That’s 44 million people spending a projected 1.5 Trillion dollars on consumer goods and services.
-Outpacing ever other demographic group.
+Outpacing every other demographic group.
 Latinos being the closest in spending.

-Money circulates zero to one time within the black community, compared to the more than six times it circulates in the Latino community, nine times in the Asian community and unlimited amount of times within the white community, according to the University of Georgia’s Selig Center for Economic Growth.
+Money circulates zero to one time within the black community, compared to the more than six times it circulates in the Latino community, nine times in the Asian community, and an unlimited amount of times within the white community, according to the University of Georgia’s Selig Center for Economic Growth.

 power has increased from $957.3 billion in 2010 to an expected $1.1 trillion by 2015.
 Although this data from the State of the African-American Consumer Report reflects a positive growth in blacks’ disposable income, the growing failure of blacks to do significant business with other blacks casts a dark shadow over the news.”(Victoriaadvocate.com.